missionpinball/mpf-docs/_not_updated_yet/gamelogicrules-3866.rst

-In MPF, there's no single"feature" that's used to create game logic and rules, rather, it's a combination of many different parts of MPF,
+In MPF, there's no single "feature" that's used to create game logic and rules, rather, it's a combination of many different parts of MPF,
 including: